 The new section, also, demonstrates how the secular tradition of the Academy as a focus of conservation and valorisation of the cultural heritage of the territory continues today.

-The collections are owned by the State and are deposited by the Superintendence of Archaeology in Tuscany, with the collaboration of which the exhibits have been set up.
+The collections are nearly exclusively owned by the State and are granted as safekeeping by the Superintendence of Archaeology in Tuscany, and with their collaboration the exhibits have been set up.